 As well as meeting the eligibility criteria, you must also be able to show you can afford a shared ownership home.
 You’ll need to complete a short online affordability assessment, to make sure you can manage the mortgage, rent, service charge and bills for the home you’re applying for.

-This initial affordability assessment is carried out by settle’s appointed financial advisor to ensure you meet the financial criteria for the home you are interested in.
+This initial affordability assessment is carried out by Settle’s appointed Qualified Advisor to ensure you meet the financial criteria for the home you are interested in.
 This is free of charge and will provide you with an idea of what share will be affordable for you and what your monthly costs could be.
-Head to the relevant development page for the link to the appointed financial advisor’s online form.
+Head to the relevant development page & register your interest to receive the link to the appointed Qualified Advisor’s online form once the development has launched.

 Even though our new build homes may not be available see in person, site plans, floor plans, brochures and images will help you get feel for the property and enable you to imagine living there.